 2026 AMC 8 考试答案

-Scroll down to view professionally written solutions curated by LIVE, by Po-Shen Loh, print PDF solutions, view answer key, or:
+Scroll down to view professional video solutions and written solutions curated by LIVE by Po-Shen Loh, print PDF solutions, view answer key, or:

 All of the real AMC 8 and AMC 10 problems in our complete solution collection are used with official permission of the Mathematical Association of America (MAA).